Enterprise Search is Better Than You Imagine in 2026

 • Most systems also had limited or no ability to export permission data

-Even in theory, if an organization successfully deployed agents to get the data, they couldn’t really figure out what information was most relevant to individual employees, what that employee should even have access to, and most importantly: “What results should go on page 1?”
+Even in theory, if an organization successfully deployed agents to collect the data, they couldn't really figure out which information was most relevant to individual employees, what that employee should even have access to, and, most importantly, "What results should go on page 1?"

 Google certainly wasn't the only player to try and fail in this space.
 Millions of dollars have been spent on fundamentally broken solutions.